Saurabh-970/Java_Programming/Assignments/Assignment_20/README.md

 # Assignment 20 :
 This folder contains warmup codes which are:-

-program to find sum of all even number up to N. program to print number from N down to 1 reverse order. program to check whether a number is a perfect or not. program to count total number of factors of a given number. program to find the Smallest digit in a given number.
+1. program to find sum of all even number up to N.
+2.program to print number from N down to 1 reverse order.
+3. program to check whether a number is a perfect or not.
+4. program to count total number of factors of a given number.
+5. program to find the Smallest digit in a given number.
 Commands used to execute these codes:-

 javac FileName.java